ShakesMcQuakes/MMM-CalendarExt3Journal/README.md

 ### Outgoing Notification
 #### `CALENDAR_EXT3_DETAIL`, payload: { title, description, location, startDate, endDate, calendarName, color }
-- Emitted whenever a rendered event (single or fullday) is tapped or clicked.
+- Emitted whenever a rendered event (single or fullday) is tapped or clicked **unless** you disable it via `emitDetailNotification: false`.
 - Payload follows the same structure used by `MMM-CalendarExt3`, so popup helpers like `EXT-Popup`, `EXT-Alert`, or `MMM-CalendarExt3Agenda` can be reused without changes.

+> Tip: Keep both `useNativePopover: true` and `emitDetailNotification: true` to show the built-in popover and still drive other popup modules simultaneously.

 Example payload: